Well Furlong Art and Theatre logo & link to home page

 A few plays may not belong in the list at all, but many scholars believe that Shakespeare had a substantial hand in their writing even if he did not write them alone.

-The three extra titles in the list include Two Noble Kinsmen, Edward III and Cardenio
+There are three extra titles in the list over which there is controversy.
+They are Two Noble Kinsmen, Edward III and Cardenio.

 Complete Works